jiak1/ISDAutLab-Netbeans/README.md

 # Introduction to Software Development

 This repo contains the code for the labs in Jacks classes each week.
+This repo is for Netbeans users, if you wish to use VSCode, please visit this repo: https://github.com/jiak1/ISDAutLab-VsCode

 Make sure you first install: